samereberlin/LibroJS/README.md

-# WebApp
+# LibroJS
-WebApp is a lightweight (simple and efficient) WEB application framework (library for HTML5 projects), which allow us to fit multiple pages into a single HTML file (following the "single-page application" concept, <a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/index.html#firstPage?returnDialog" target="_blank">live preview</a>), and also provides a rich set of facilities like:
+LibroJS is a lightweight (simple and efficient) WEB application framework (library for HTML5 projects), which allow us to fit multiple pages into a single HTML file (following the "single-page application" concept, <a href="https://raw.githack.com/samereberlin/LibroJS/master/www/index.html#firstPage?returnDialog" target="_blank">live preview</a>), and also provides a rich set of facilities like:
 - [Minimum startup code](#minimum-startup-code);
 - [Swipe page switch](#swipe-page-switch);
 - [Default application page](#default-application-page);